mohamedehabpop/Kafka-producer-consumer-in-python/README.md

 This is a simple example of using Kafka with Python and Docker Compose.
 The project contains a Kafka producer that sends messages to a Kafka topic, and a Kafka consumer that receives messages from the same topic.

 ## Prerequisites
-Docker
+-Docker
-Docker Compose
+-Docker Compose
-Python 3.x
+-Python 3.x
-kafka package installed (pip install kafka-python)
+-kafka package installed (pip install kafka-python)

 ## Usage
 To run the project, follow these steps:

-Clone this repository: '''bash git clone https://github.com/mohamedehabpop/kafka-producer-consumer-in-python.git ''' Navigate to the project directory: '''bash cd kafka-producer-consumer-in-python ''' Start the Kafka cluster and ZooKeeper with Docker Compose: '''bash docker-compose up ''' initiate kafka topic with a partition for every consumer and 1 replica for every broker befotre running the producer
+Clone this repository: ' git clone https://github.com/mohamedehabpop/kafka-producer-consumer-in-python.git '
+Navigate to the project directory: '''bash cd kafka-producer-consumer-in-python ''' Start the Kafka cluster and ZooKeeper with Docker Compose: '''bash docker-compose up ''' initiate kafka topic with a partition for every consumer and 1 replica for every broker befotre running the producer